 makes $\Lambda_t$ into a $\Lambda^2$-algebra and induces a linear map $\mf{f}:CF(L,\Lambda^2)\rightarrow CF(L,\Lambda_t)$ such that $\mf{f}\circ\mu^n=\nu^n\circ\mf{f}$.

 We will call $x_M^M$ the \emph{geometric unit} and define $CF^u (L,\Lambda_q)$ to be the module generated by $(\crit{f}-x_M^M)\cup \lbrace x^\triangledown,x^\blacktriangledown,x^\vee\rbrace$ where

-and we refer to these collectively as the algebraic maxima, and called the associated labeled edges forgettable resp. unforgettable resp. weighted, and take the degree of $x^\vee$ to be the (mod $N$ reduction of) $-1$.
-We consider treed disks as in Section \ref{treeddisksection} but with weights $\rho\in [0,\infty]$ attached to edges labeled with $x^\vee$ (in this way, the expected dimension of the moduli space is still \eqref{indexdefinition}).
-The limit along the edges labeled with one of the algebraic maxima is required to be $x_M$, and are only allowed to be output edges according to the following axiom from \cite{CW2}:
+and we refer to these collectively as the algebraic maxima, and called the associated labelled edges forgettable resp. unforgettable resp. weighted, and take the degree of $x^\vee$ to be the (mod $N$ reduction of) $-1$.
+We consider treed disks as in Section \ref{treeddisksection} but with weights $\rho\in [0,\infty]$ attached to edges labelled with $x^\vee$ (in this way, the expected dimension of the moduli space is still \eqref{indexdefinition}).
+The limit along the edges labelled with one of the algebraic maxima is required to be $x_M$, and are only allowed to be output edges according to the following axiom from \cite{CW2}:

-\begin{enumerate} \item The outgoing edge $e_0$ is weighted with label $x^\vee$ only if there are two leaves $e_1$, $e_2$ exactly one of which is weighted with the same weight, and the other is labeled $x^\triangledown$, and there is a single disk S with no interior markings.
+\begin{enumerate} \item The outgoing edge $e_0$ is weighted with label $x^\vee$ only if there are two leaves $e_1$, $e_2$ exactly one of which is weighted with the same weight, and the other is labelled $x^\triangledown$, and there is a single disk S with no interior markings.

 \item The outgoing edge $e_0$ can only be forgettable ($x^\triangledown$) if either \begin{enumerate} \item there are two forgettable leaves, or \item there is a single leaf $e_1$ that is weighted and the configuration has no interior markings. \end{enumerate} \end{enumerate}